Best Arizona Kinship Care Guide for Emergency Placement

 Arizona's kinship licensing process is not identical to the standard foster care licensing process.
 Several key differences make it faster and more accessible:

 Minimum age is 18, not 21.
 Non-relative foster parents must be at least 21 years old.
-Kinship caregivers can be licensed at 18.
+Kinship caregivers may be licensed at 18 in specific circumstances.
 This matters for older siblings, young aunts and uncles, and other young adult relatives who may be the child's closest family connection.

 The licensing process can begin while the child is already in your home.
 Unlike non-relative foster care, where licensing must be completed before placement, kinship caregivers can accept an emergency placement as unlicensed and then pursue licensing while caring for the child.
 This is the most common path — the child is placed, and you begin the licensing process afterward.